Unionists

 where nobody cares what religion you are.

-Northern Ireland is not like that, so it is much more
+Northern Ireland is not like that, so it is more alien to me

 than England is.

-If unionists could only embark on a secular, liberal project to make
+If unionists could embark on a secular, liberal project to make

 Northern Ireland more like England,